Read More on Amazon

 - 1688 (membership plan fees and premium services)

-- Alibaba sold 12 percent of their company and raised $25 billion, the largest IPO in history.
+- Alibaba sold 12 percent of its company and raised $25 billion, the largest IPO in history.

 - Following Google, Alibaba became the most valuable Internet company in the world.
 Its shares were worth more than Amazon and eBay combined.